-- 1/3 cup 100’s and 1000’s or chocolate sprinkles (or any small sprinkles)
+- ⅓ cup 100’s and 1000’s or chocolate sprinkles (or any small sprinkles)

-- Preheat the oven to 180C / 350F / 160C fan forced.
-Line 4 baking trays with baking paper.
+- Preheat oven to 180C (160C fan) / 350F.
+Line a large baking sheet with baking paper.

 - For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

-Some of the links above are affiliate links and earn me a small commission for my referral, at no extra cost to you.
+This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.